ocftw/open-star-ter-village/homepage/_pages/en/index.md

           the world requires coding skills."
 We aim to foster a dialogue between technology and society, promote diversity in the open-source community, and address a broader range of issues.
-Working with passionate volunteers, the development of the tabletop game, "Open StarTer Village," is a result of our efforts in promoting open-source through different platforms.
+Working with passionate volunteers and [FNF Global Innovation
+          Hub](https://www.freiheit.org/taiwan), the development of the tabletop
+          game, "Open StarTer Village," is a result of our efforts in promoting open-source through different platforms.

           One of the main concepts in the game is to experience project management: by utilizing real-world open-source projects, players experience project management from drafting a project, and recruiting talents, to seeing the fruition.
 While we are in a world where technology drives changes, it is not a coder-exclusive club.
 To push for changes, diverse talents such as content creators, marketing specialists, copyeditors and law are equally indispensable in the world of open-source.